 Broad stakeholder support is crucial to a school's launch.
-We have the support of community leaders and organizations through relationships with ReGeneration Schools's CEO Stacey Shells and Associate COO Andres Tolentino and through ReGeneration Schools's organizational partnerships.
-ReGeneration Schools has formal partnerships with Teach for America and Relay Graduate School of Education to build a robust pipeline of diverse, mission-driven, highly effective teachers and principals, and we plan to expand those partnerships in Cincinnati with the help of Accelerate Great Schools.
+We have the support of community leaders and organizations through relationships with ReGeneration Schools' CEO, Stacey Shells Harvey, and through ReGeneration Schools' organizational partnerships.
+ReGeneration Schools has formal partnerships with Teach for America Ohio and Relay Graduate School of Education to build a robust pipeline of diverse, mission-driven, highly effective teachers and principals.

 Accelerate Great Schools has facilitated introductions to local organizations.
-We are focused on building partnerships with the Queen Cities Foundation for wraparound student services, Price Hill Will for community engagement, the Boys and Girls Club for out of school time, and Cincinnati Public Schools to ensure we are supporting citywide educational need.
+We are focused on building partnerships with the Queen Cities Foundation for wraparound student services, Price Hill Will for community engagement, the Boys and Girls Club for out-of-school time, and Cincinnati Public Schools, for supporting citywide educational need.
 A group of Cincinnati Public Schools leaders, board members, partners, and parents visited each of ReGeneration's Chicago schools in September 2018 to experience the school model and provide input on its implementation in Cincinnati's local context.